 Approximately 27% of the palm oil we used came from mills where methane is captured or its formation reduced with other methods.
 In 2017, we were able to verifiy a 50% methane emission reduction from application of a belt filter press at palm oil mills.
 We have since continued to aim for accelerated implementation of methane avoidance methods within the palm oil industry.

 We do not own any oil palm plantations or operate any palm oil refineries.
 Instead, we source palm oil from carefully screened, responsible producers in Malaysia and Indonesia that are committed to certification and principles of sustainability.
 We source certified palm oil directly from the producer companies instead of purchasing separate certificates from the world market.
 Buying directly from producer companies provides us with better transparency and influence in our supply chain – the more direct the supply chain, the better.

-We aim at building long-term relationships with our suppliers, work together in development projects, and monitor their performance with the help of independent expert parties, such as auditors.
-We continue being committed to do even more than what is legally required to ensure the crude palm oil we source is and remains fully sustainable.
+We work closely with sustainability specialists to monitor our supply chains, and we regularly engage directly with our suppliers.
+We aim at building long-term relationships with our suppliers and continue being committed to do even more than what is legally required to ensure that the palm oil we source is and remains fully sustainable.